USIU-Hackathon/guide/hackathon.md

 - Be part of building a new community.

+##### Do I have to pre-organize a team?

+No. We can try to help you find one at the event.

+##### Why would I want to go to a Hackathon?

+**Because you want to**: Hone your skills, connect with other developers that are passionate about building good software, learn about tools and new dev patterns, demonstrate your skills... and have a chance at wining cool prizes!

+##### Hack?
+I'm a developer, not a security guy!

+Relax.
+In the programming world, hacker means:
+"A person who enjoys exploring the details of programmable systems and stretching their capabilities, as opposed to most users, who prefer to learn only the minimum necessary.

 ##### Hackathon Guidelines

 - Coding **must** take place during designated programming hours.
 No outside work allowed.